chantalsantos7/dfa-challenge-1-airport/docs/domain-models-test-plan.md

 - test that function returns true when the plane is at the airport - plane's ID can be found in the planesArray
 - test that function returns false when the plane is not at the airport - plane's ID cannot be found in the planesArray
-- test that function throws an error if a null value is passed as a parameter
-- test that function throws an error if an invalid data type is passed as a parameter